Sialitech/label-siali/docs/source/guide/install_requirements.md

 The most important change to be aware of is changes to rename "completions" to "annotations".
 See the [updated JSON format for completed tasks](export.html#Raw_JSON_format_of_completed_tasks).

-If you customized the Label Studio Frontend, see the [Frontend reference guide](frontend_reference.html) for required updates to maintain compatibility with version 1.0.0.
+If you customized the Siali Label Frontend, see the [Frontend reference guide](frontend_reference.html) for required updates to maintain compatibility with version 1.0.0.